cceh/kosh/index.md

 ## How to run Kosh

 You can configurate Kosh to create APIs for any XML-encoded lexical resource.
-Learn how to configurate Kosh for your own lexical resources in [Deployment](/docs/deployment.md)
+Learn how to do it for your own resources in [deployment](/docs/deployment.md)

 ## References